How to Fix: TypeError: ‘str’ object does not support item assignment

 3D illustration of a chisel breaking against an engraved stone text, representing the string item assignment error.

-This error means you tried to change a single character inside a string.
-If you see a TypeError str item assignment in Python, it’s an easy mistake to make, but it fails because strings are Immutable in Python.
+The TypeError str item assignment error means you tried to change a single character inside a string.
+It’s an easy mistake to make, but it fails because strings are Immutable in Python.

 The Cause